Do Red Cars Cost More to Insure? 5 Common Car Insurance Myths

 Insurers take into consideration your age when determining your insurance rates.
 For older drivers around the age of 50, you may pay the cheapest car insurance rates, while senior drivers in their 60s and 70s may see a higher rate.

-But senior citizens may be eligible for discounts that ultimately lead to significant savings.
+But senior citizens may be eligible for discounts that ultimately lead to significant savings, and find the cheapest car insurance for seniors.
 Many insurers extend discounts to those who complete courses, which cover safe-driving techniques and road rules, among other topics.

 Younger and inexperienced drivers may also experience higher premiums than drivers in their 20s, 30s and 40s and have been driving longer.